Felicity Huffman Among 14 Pleading Guilty In Admissions Scandal

 “My daughter knew absolutely nothing about my actions, and in my misguided and profoundly wrong way, I have betrayed her.
 This transgression toward her and the public I will carry for the rest of my life.
 My desire to help my daughter is no excuse to break the law or engage in dishonesty.”

+Singer advised Huffman to arrange for her daughter to be granted extra time for her SAT exam by having her certified as having a learning disability.
+Prosecutors say Singer then arranged for a specific person to proctor that test and correct the girl’s answers.
+Her daughter received a 1420 on the test.

 Of the 14 defendants pleading guilty, 13 are parents and the fourteenth is a college coach.

-RELATED: Parents Of UCLA Soccer Player Lauren Isackson To Plead Guilty In College Admissions Scandal
+Among them are Bruce Isackson and Davina Isackson, who are confessing to paying bribes in order to get their two daughters admitted to UCLA and USC as student athletes.
+One of their daughters, Lauren Isackson, actually played on UCLA’s practice squad.
+The other was admitted to USC as a member of the crew team even though she had never rowed.

-On March 12, the FBI charged 50 people in a massive bribery scheme in which wealthy families paid millions to Singer to help their children cheat on standardized tests and bribe test administrators and college coaches to help get their kids into top universities like UCLA, USC, Yale, Stanford and Georgetown.
+On March 12, the FBI charged 50 people — including 33 parents and nine coaches — in a massive bribery scheme in which wealthy families paid millions to Singer to help their children cheat on standardized tests and bribe test administrators and college coaches to help get their kids into top universities like UCLA, USC, Yale, Stanford and Georgetown.
 Along with Felicity Huffman, actress Lori Loughlin was also charged.

+Parents charged in the alleged scheme are accused of paying Singer a total of $25 million between 2011 and February 2019 for the arrangement.
+Along with bribing test administrators and college coaches, Singer used some of that money to create fake athletic profiles to help get students admitted into athletic programs.

+Here is a list of the other 13 people pleading guilty along with Huffman: